Kerala: Five dead after massive landslide near Munnar, rescue operation underway

 Five people died after heavy rainfall caused a massive landslide in Kerala’s Idukki district on Friday, ANI reported.
 The landslide occurred at a tea plantation in Rajamala area near Munnar, where around 80 people live.

 The Kerala Police said 10 people have been rescued so far.
-Chief Minister Pinarayi Vijayan said the National Disaster Response Force, fire, forest and revenue officials have been instructed to intensify the rescue operation.
+They are receiving treatment at the Tata General Hospital in Munnar.

+A 50-member team comprising fire and rescue officials, a team of the National Disaster Response Force and medical teams from Ernakulam and Kottayam have been deployed to Rajamala in Idukki district, Chief Minister Pinarayi Vijayan’s office said.

+Vijayan has also sought help from the Air Force to rescue marooned people, ANI reported.

 The India Meteorological Department has issued a red alert for Kerala till Sunday.
 Night travel has been banned in Idukki district, PTI reported.
 Meanwhile, several roads and highways had been closed due to torrential rains for the last three days.